 So on the final day I came down a little later in the day and just hanged around in the comic book and video game sections again because there was nothing for me in the other place, that and it was super packed and sweaty lol.
 Again I got some really cool advice from artists and illustrators and then went back to the gaming section for some fun.
 I played some Tron and Dig Dug again, also tried this super hard Star Wars game on NES and it was pretty much impossible.
 Once again I was totally in the thick of it when it came to Smash Bros and besides one match when I went up against some really hardcore guy who played as Mario, I pretty much murdered everyone as Captain Falcon all over again.
 Spectators loved me and the other players once again hated me and wanted me dead, but I still killed them.
 I felt so badass. :D

 I pretty much left around 5pm as I had another event to attend to later on but I ended the day with a great level of satisfaction knowing that my time had been well spent at this convention. :)

 In conclusion London Film & Comic Con was one of the best three-day weekends I’ve experienced in a while.
 While it was a tad unorganized and over-crowded at times, I can’t deny that I had a kick ass time.
 I met some wonderful artists, played loads of video games, saw a good few famous people and met Stan Lee, I’d say it was a pretty awesome convention and I’m definitely interested in returning and trying out a few others across the UK in the future.

-So what do you think of The Amazing Spider-Man 2?
-Did you love it or hate it or are you indifferent to the film like I am?
-Whatever your thoughts are be sure to leave them in the comments below and I’ll see ya on the next film review, laters! :D
+So what do you think of London Film & Comic Con?
+If you went what did you think and if you didn’t go would you consider going next year?
+Whatever your thoughts are be sure to leave them below and I’ll see ya on the next review.